kiboschool/course-programming-1/exercises.md

 After you run the above, you should have a directory `.exercises` so that `tree -L 2 .exercises` shows the following:

-(updated 9/2/22; good to keep this up to date with the actual exercises)
+(updated 9/13/22; good to keep this up to date with the actual exercises)

 ```
-.
+.exercises
 ├── 01-basics-and-datatypes
 │   ├── ac-load-estimator
 │   ├── body-mass-index